perladvent/perldotcom/content/article/saying-goodbye-to-search-cpan-org.md

 interesting stack and is a place where you can contribute.
 Don't like something?
 Please help to fix it.

-MetaCPAN is housed in two different data centres (one at [Bytemark](https://www.bytemark.co.uk/) in the UK and [Liquid Web](https://www.liquidweb.com/) one in the US).
+MetaCPAN is housed in two different data centers (one at [Bytemark](https://www.bytemark.co.uk/) in the UK and [Liquid Web](https://www.liquidweb.com/) one in the US).
 The MetaCPAN stack [Fastly](https://fastly.com) for caching and redundancy.
 Some other parts of